 The indicator is ready to use.
 Note that the period and the quote value can be adjusted in order to make the indicator either more sensitive or decrease the number of false signals.

 How to use in trading?

 The Momentum can be used for the purpose of receiving timely and accurate trading signals.
-It can also be utilized as an additional tool, that will help you confirm signals, received from other indicators.
+It can also be utilized as an additional tool that can help you confirm signals received from other indicators.

-The higher the indicator, the faster is the upward price movement.
-The lower the indicator, the faster is the downward price movement.
+The higher the indicator the faster the upward price movement.
+The lower the indicator, the faster the downward price movement.
 When the indicator reading is equal to zero, there is no prevailing trend on the market (the market is flat).

 There are several types of signals you can receive when trading with the Momentum.

 First, it can be used as MACD.
-In such a case the trader would consider opening a short position (SELL) after a major peak and a long position (BUY) after a major trough.
-When using this strategy, it is important to confirm the signal with another indicator of different type.
+In this case, the trader will open a corresponding position (either buy or sell) when the indicator is at its maximum or minimum.
+When using this strategy, it is important to confirm the signal with another indicator of a different type.

 NOTE: This article is not an investment advice.
 Any references to historical price movements or levels is informational and based on external analysis and we do not warranty that any such movements or levels are likely to reoccur in the future.